-Share Adjustment Factor: The Share Adjustment Factor is referenced in determining the closing price of one share of the Fund and is set equal to 1.0 on the Pricing Date.
-The Share Adjustment Factor is subject to adjustment upon the occurrence of certain events affecting the Fund.
+Share Adjustment Factor: With respect to each Fund, the Share Adjustment Factor is referenced in determining the closing price of one share of that Fund and is set equal to 1.0 on the Pricing Date.
+The Share Adjustment Factor of each Fund is subject to adjustment upon the occurrence of certain events affecting that Fund.
 See "The Underlyings - Funds - Anti-Dilution Adjustments" in the accompanying product supplement for further information.